Face mask killing sparks radicalization fears in Germany | DW | 21.09.2021

 Kramer said his office had warned of the growing potential for violence.

-Protests against Germany's coronavirus restrictions have sometimes turned violent and Kramer told RND that "it's regrettable that someone always has to die before the risk is taken seriously."
+Protests against Germany's coronavirus restrictions have repeatedly turned violent.
+Kramer told RND that "it's regrettable that someone always has to die before the risk is taken seriously."

 Facebook last week removed almost 150 accounts, pages and groups linked to the Querdenken movement under a new policy focused on groups that spread misinformation or incite violence.